tidyverse/tidyverse.org/content/blog/stringr-1-6-0/index.md

 ## Lifecycle changes

-This release includes two breaking changes that may affect existing code.
+This release includes two lifecycle changes that may affect existing code.

 First, the `ignore_case` argument to [`str_like()`](https://stringr.tidyverse.org/reference/str_like.html) is now deprecated.
 Previously, it defaulted to `ignore_case = TRUE`.
 This was a mistake because it doesn't align with the conventions of the SQL `LIKE` operator, which is always case sensitive.
-Going forward, [`str_like()`](https://stringr.tidyverse.org/reference/str_like.html) will always be case sensitive and if you need case-insensitive matching, you can use the new [`str_ilike()`](https://stringr.tidyverse.org/reference/str_like.html) function.
+Going forward, [`str_like()`](https://stringr.tidyverse.org/reference/str_like.html) will always be case sensitive, so if you need case-insensitive matching, use the new [`str_ilike()`](https://stringr.tidyverse.org/reference/str_like.html) function.

-Second, if you use [`str_replace_all()`](https://stringr.tidyverse.org/reference/str_replace.html) with a function for the `replacement` argument, that function now receives all values in a single character vector instead of being called once per string.
-This change dramatically improves performance, so I decided this change was worth it despite its impact on existing code.
-I don't think this should affect too much existing code, since it's only affected 9 of the 2,381 packages that use stringr (which I supplied PRs to fix).
-If your replacement function was designed to work on individual strings, you'll need to vectorise it.
+Second, if you use [`str_replace_all()`](https://stringr.tidyverse.org/reference/str_replace.html) with a function for the `replacement` argument, that function now receives all values in a single character vector instead of being called once for each individual string.
+This change dramatically improves performance, so I decided it was worth it despite its impact on existing code.
+It shouldn't affect too much existing code in the wild, and it only broke 11 of the 2,381 CRAN packages that use stringr (which I fixed via PR).
 If you haven't used this functionality before, it's pretty cool, because it allows you to supply a function that can transform matches in any way you can imagine.
-For example, this code that color names with their corresponding hex values:
+For example, this code replaces color names with their corresponding hex values:

 <div class="highlight">